philbackworks/3AFans.com-Site-Data/_toys-1-6/isobelle-bilingual-droid-cosplay.md

 sold_where:
 bamba_points:
 packaging_type:
-product_code_/_link: N/A
+product_code:
-designer: Ashley Wood
+designer: TP Louise
-makers:
+makers: Ashley Wood
 points_of_articulation:
 variants:
 you_might_also_like: